top of page

 Since late of 2021 no mobility aids or home assists were required.
 I have no comorbidities with CIDP.
 Chronic peripheral neuropathy is commonly associated with diabetes.
 I am not diabetic nor pre-diabetic.

+Three plus years to get to near normality.
 I've always enjoyed driving.
-Good to not feel significant under the ribcage wincing from torso tightness, (abdominal nerves inflammation?) over every minor highway jolt and bump.
-Three plus years to get to near normality.
+Great to not feel significant under the ribcage wincing from torso tightness, (abdominal nerves inflammation?) over every minor highway jolt and bump.
+It's been more than three years and now I'm also able to walk up to 45 minutes.
+Initially 15 minutes then to 45.
 Will this be maintained!
-Or will I experience a relapse?
+Or will I relapse?
+If not irreparably damaged.
+Self-nerve repair is possible.

 During 2022 I wanted to see for myself if my driving ability was up to standard and satisfactory at this time.
-I completed a thirty-minute driver experience on the Bend Motorsport Park racetrack in my own vehicle.
-This with a six-speed manual transmission in a Mustang GT.
-Tough on fatigued legs but safe, fortunately, all went well and it was a great boost to driving confidence.
+I completed a thirty-minute driver experience on the Bend Motorsport Park racetrack in my road registered vehicle.
+A Mustang GT with a six-speed manual transmission.
+Tough on fatigued legs but safe.
+Fortunately, all went well and it was a great boost to driving confidence.
 The full thirty minutes was completed.

 Undertaken not more than once every twelve months by a neurologist a nerve conduction study revealed improvements in lower limb nerve conduction and functionality.
-It had previously been assumed a plateau was attained.
-This was incorrect.
 Small improvements greater than fifty months from diagnosis were still achievable.
 These improvements were not really felt in a practical sense.
-Nerve conduction was outside of acceptable parameters.
-Shows further improvement is possible even after fifty months.
+Indicating further improvements are possible after fifty months.
+If there is no active nerve demyelination.

 By way of an explanation.
 A nerve conduction study involves the combination of two electrodes placed on the skin of an arm or leg above a length of a nerve and electrical conduction is measured between the electrodes.
 Multiple nerves may be tested.
 The person quite often experiences a small amount of discomfort when the brief electrical shocks are applied.
 The shocks are low voltage and so are harmless to anyone.